gene-git/ssl-mgr/README.rst

 Groups & Services
 ==================

-To help us organize the data we introduce groups and services.
+To help us organize all the data we introduce groups and services.

 What are groups?
 There are only two kinds of groups: Certificate Authorities and Apex Domains.
 CA can be self-signed or Letsencrypt et al.